Year 6 2024 - 2025

 • The children have been very excited this week as they now have access to their lockers and each child has been given the responsibility of their own key.
 Just for your awareness, as children are trusted to look after their locker key, we kindly ask for a refundable deposit of £5.00 to be brought in to cover costs if keys become lost.

 • Our visit to Min-y-Don is finally upon us!
-Please can all children drop off their luggage in the school hall on Monday morning.
-Children will also need a disposable packed lunch as we will be stopping off to eat at Bala Lake on the way.
+Children will need a disposable packed lunch as we will be stopping off to eat at Bala Lake on the way.
 This can be stored in a rucksack or bag separate to their main luggage.

 If you have any questions, queries or matters regarding your child, please do not hesitate to contact me.
 I am usually available before school and at the end of the day.